lreimer/testkube-executor-zap/README.md

 # Welcome to TestKube ZAP Executor

-TestKube ZAP Executor is a test executor to run ZED Attacke proxy scans with [TestKube](https://testkube.io).
+TestKube ZAP Executor is a test executor to run ZED attack proxy scans with [TestKube](https://testkube.io).

 ## Usage